 The amount of damages awarded is based on guidelines set by the Judicial Board.
 They make their recommendations based on similar claims and payments granted in the last year.
 Regardless of how the whiplash occurs (even a whiplash claim with no damage to the car).

 Compensation can also take into account any loss of earnings.
 Additionally, it accounts for expenses you have as a result of your injury, like travel expenses or prescription costs.

 What to Do if You Suffer Low-Speed Side-Impact Whiplash

 First, if you think you have whiplash, seek medical advice straight away from your GP or nearest A&E department.
 They can then diagnose your condition and prescribe the treatment without delay.

 Make a note of any medical appointments you have.
 Additionally, keep a record of your symptoms so your personal injury solicitor can use these when proposing a compensation amount.

 No Win, No Fee Claims Process

 Call The Compensation Experts today.
-Speak with an advisor who will give you free, no-obligation advice about claiming No Win, No Fee compensation for your whiplash injury.
+Speak with an agent who will give you free, no-obligation help with claiming No Win, No Fee compensation for your whiplash injury.